unconferenceCanberra/unconfcbr-website/conduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, the community organisers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning, or the calling of local police.

 ## 6. Reporting Guidelines